 If the error situation arises due to reception of a message utilising UE-associated signalling, then the Error Indication procedure uses UE-associated signalling.
 Otherwise the procedure uses non-UE associated signalling.

+If the NG-RAN node supports A-IoT and is communicating directly with an AIOTF, as specified in TS 23.xxx [z], the Error Indication procedure, as depicted in Figures 8.7.5.2-3 and 8.7.5.2-4 and specified in the respective sections, is executed between the NG-RAN node and the AIOTF.

 8.7.5.2 Successful Operation

 Figure 8.7.5.2-1: Error indication initiated by the AMF

-Figure 8.7.5.2-2: Error indication initiated by the NG-RAN node
+Figure 8.7.5.2-2: Error indication initiated by the NG-RAN node to the AMF

+Figure 8.7.5.2-3: Error indication initiated by the AIOTF

+Figure 8.7.5.2-4: Error indication initiated by the NG-RAN node to the AIOTF

 When the conditions defined in clause 10 are fulfilled, the Error Indication procedure is initiated by an ERROR INDICATION message sent from the receiving node.

 The ERROR INDICATION message shall contain at least either the Cause IE or the Criticality Diagnostics IE. In case the Error Indication procedure is triggered by utilising UE-associated signalling the AMF UE NGAP ID IE and the RAN UE NGAP ID IE shall be included in the ERROR INDICATION message.
 If one or both of the AMF UE NGAP ID IE and the RAN UE NGAP ID IE are not correct, the cause shall be set to an appropriate value, e.g., "Unknown local UE NGAP ID" or "Inconsistent remote UE NGAP ID".